CheyenneMDavid/Just-Cakes/README.md

 ---

-## Credits, Acknowledgments and Appreciation.
+## Credits, Acknowledgments and Appreciation

 - The reviews application within the just cakes project has been copied from the Code Institute walkthrough django project "codestar".